How to Provision Windows 10 / 11 Device using Intune and Windows Autopilot

 We have reset our test VM in the previous steps.
 Once the reset process is completed, it will go to OOBE screen.
 The first few screens will have the following details.
 The end user will go through the same experience.

-Network connection: When you reset a Windows 10 OS, the network details such as WIFI connection and password are saved and automatically restores.
+Network connection: When you reset a Windows 10 OS, the network details such as WIFI connection and password are saved and automatically restored.
 Hence, you may not see this screen.

 Region settings: Select the region